starlingx-staging/stx-packaging/README.md

-This project builds the necessary packages and the Linux ISO to host the [Containerizing StarlingX Infrastructure](https://wiki.openstack.org/wiki/Containerizing_StarlingX_Infrastructure) As a POC this project works now for Ubuntu 16 or latest as the development machine to generate an Ubuntu 16 image with the Starling X Infrastructure
+This project builds the necessary packages and the Linux ISO to host the [Containerizing StarlingX Infrastructure](https://wiki.openstack.org/wiki/Containerizing_StarlingX_Infrastructure) As a POC this project works now for debian base OS to generate a debian base image with parts of the Starling X software stack

 ## Getting Started